chloekraw/hello-world/README.md

 # hello-world
-Testing out repositories on GitHub
+Testing out repositories on GitHub.
-Testing out branches and commits on GitHub
+Testing out branches and commits on GitHub.